Lola Pearce: Pregnancy, live birth and motherhood

 On 15 July 2012, it was revealed that Harold would become only the second actress to act out a birth during a live episode of a soap opera, following Coronation Street's Jennie McAlpine (Fiz Brown) in the live 50th anniversary episode broadcast in December 2010.
 An insider from the Daily Mirror stated "No-one has tried anything like this on EastEnders live before so it is a real challenge to get the emotion of the situation right.
 It will be the toughest thing Danielle has done in her acting career."
 The episode broadcast on 23 July 2012 and centred around Lola's grandfather Billy carrying the Olympic Torch across Walford.
 A seven-minute live segment at the end of episode showed Lola giving birth to her daughter, while Billy rushed to witness the birth.

 Harold said of the rehearsals for the live section: "I have known about this live episode for such a long time but all of a sudden it has crept up on us.
 I am really nervous but now we have started rehearsing, I am feeling equally excited.
 It will definitely be an experience and I hope Perry runs smoothly!"
 She also said she was "terrified" of acting out the birth, saying she would prefer to give birth in real life.
 She said that filming the pre-recorded labour scenes meant she "was knackered after screaming and crying and pretending to push all day."
 In an interview with Digital Spy, she said that she was "really, really nervous" and that the prospect of acting the birth was "very scary", but added, "I really appreciate that they've given me the opportunity, especially considering that I haven't been here at EastEnders for that long.
 It's really nice that they've trusted me with it, so hopefully I'll do it justice!
 It's a once-in-a-lifetime opportunity, so I'm keeping my fingers crossed that it'll go well."
 To help prepare, she asked several women for advice, including her mother, and was told "It's the worst pain you can ever imagine!"
 She found it "quite difficult" to imagine what it would be live to act out as she has no children, but had watched Channel 4 show One Born Every Minute to help, as she did not want to "overdo the scene or make it look really fake."

-In October 2012, Lola's daughter Lexi is taken into care.